-You can set a password for access to the Aptio Setup Utility.
-This will not affect access to the computer OS (only the Aptio Setup Utility).
+You can set a password for access to the BIOS.
+This will not affect access to the computer OS (only the BIOS).
+An on-screen keyboard is available to assist with keyboard input.

-Note: To clear existing passwords press Enter and type the existing password, then press Enter for the new password (without typing any password entry) and Enter again to confirm the password clearance.
+Note: To clear existing supervisor passwords press Enter and type the existing password, then press Enter for the new password (without typing any password entry) and Enter again to confirm the password clearance.
+To clear a user password just click on Clear User Password.